outpaddling/Coding-Standards/README.md

 https://docs.freebsd.org/en/books/porters-handbook/special/#bundled-libs

 Instead, write software that works with the mainstream versions of all dependencies, which are installed separately.

-2. A simple Makefile that respects standard build variables such as CC, CXX, CFLAGS, CXXFLAGS, LDFLAGS, etc. is enough for most projects.
-Configure tools like GNU autoconf and cmake may seem to make things easier, but they are cans of worms.
-Most of them end up becoming extremely complex in the attempt to make them work on multiple platforms, and when they don't, it's a nightmare for the end user.
-They'd have an easier time with a simple Makefile.
+It's easier to maintain compatibility with mainstream libraries than to maintain your own bundled fork of each of them.

 3. Make the build-system package-friendly.
-If it's trivial to create a Debian package, a FreeBSD port, a MacPort, a pkgsrc packages, etc., then you can stay out of the software deployment business and focus on development.
-This can be achieved simply with a clean Makefile that respects standard build variables such as CC, CFLAGS, LDFLAGS, etc., which most package managers already provide as environment variables or via the make command.
+If it's trivial to create a Debian package, a FreeBSD port, a MacPort, a pkgsrc packages, etc., then you'll more likely get free help from packager maintainers, so you can stay out of the software management business and focus on development.
+This can be achieved very simply with a clean Makefile that respects standard build variables such as CC, CFLAGS, LDFLAGS, etc., which most package managers already provide as environment variables or via the make command.